humayun11998/Workopia/README.md

 # Workopia

-Workopia is a job listing website .It includes a custom Laravel-like router, controller classes, views, a database layer and a project structure using namespaces and PSR-4 autoloading.
+Workopia is a job listing website.
+It includes a custom Laravel-like router, controller classes, views, a database layer and a project structure using namespaces and PSR-4 autoloading.
 It highlights how to structure a PHP project without using any frameworks or libraries.

 ### Requirements